 - 2. Calculation of whole building, as a single zone, sizing for the heating and cooling equipment in the ERI reference design residence in accordance with Section R403.7. - 3.
 Calculations that account for the effects of indoor and outdoor temperatures and part-load ratios on the performance of heating, ventilating and air-conditioning equipment based on climate and equipment sizing. - 4.
-Printed code official or other authority having jurisdiction inspection checklist listing each of the rated design component characteristics determined by the analysis to provide compliance, along with their respective performance ratings.
+Printed code official or other authority having jurisdiction, where one exists, inspection checklist listing each of the rated design component characteristics deter- mined by the analysis to provide compliance, along with their respective performance ratings.

 R406.7.2 Specific approval.
 Performance analysis tools meeting the applicable sections of Section R406 shall be approved.
 Tools are permitted to be approved based on meeting a specified threshold for a jurisdiction.
-The code official or other authority having jurisdiction shall approve tools for a specified application or limited scope.
+The code official or other authority having jurisdiction, where one exists, shall approve tools for a specified application or limited scope.